 FAFSA Simplification Summary

-We are in the early stages of sorting through all of these changes and details.
-We are expecting more clarity and additional modification over time.
+As you can see, we are getting more clarity on the future changes in financial aid.
+We are expecting additional modifications and details over time.
 These changes are a step in the right direction to simplifying a complex problem for many families.
+With more transparency, it helps us plan better and make informed decisions.